 As a researcher and teacher, I am broadly interested in urban sustainability and community resilience.
-My research examines the intersections of urbanization and environmental risk, with an emphasis on uneven geographies of risk and resilience in cities.
+My research examines the root causes of environmental risk in cities, with an emphasis on the uneven impact of disasters and climate change.
 I am also working to better understand local government policies and decision making about disaster mitigation and recovery.
 My research is based primarily in the United States and India.

-At the University of Colorado Denver I teach graduate courses in environmental planning, urban sustainability, planning for natural hazards and climate change, and international development.
-I also lead an international field research methods course in the Darjeeling District of West Bengal, India, in partnership with Save the Hills, a community-based organization dedicated to reducing landslide risk.
+At the University of Colorado Denver I teach graduate courses in environmental planning, planning for natural hazards and climate change, and international development.